Helpline 1800 18 7263

 People who need help from services sometimes feel they have ‘nothing to give’ and that they have little worth.
-Not surprisingly this can contribute low self-esteem and make the symptoms of Depression worse.
+Not surprisingly this can contribute low self-esteem and low mood.

 It helps to remind the person you care for that everyone has a unique value and can contribute to society in some way.
 This may be through part-time work or by helping others – working in a charity shop for example (a volunteer coordination centre can help here).
 It may be through membership of a rehabilitation program, taking part in activities and helping others, with household tasks for example.

-Centrelink can refer people affected by mental illness to Job Network agencies, or to specialist DEN (Disability Employment Network) agencies to find work.
+Centrelink can refer people affected by mental illness to Job Network agencies, or to specialist Disability Employment Services to find work.
 These may help with job applications and interview skills as well as ﬁnding positions, and sometimes provide on-the-job support.

 We all need to feel valued, appreciated and part of the community we live in.
 This is just as important for someone who has lived with the effects of a mental illness for many years.